Exploring Deep Models for Practical Gait Recognition: Deep Models for Practical Gait Recognition

-\textbf{Proposed DeepGaitV2.} As shown in Tab.~\ref{tab.gaitdeeper}, the backbones of DeepGaitV2 series, including DeepGaitV2-2D and its 3D counterpart, are all composed of five basic layers, \textit{i.e.}, the initial convolution layer (Conv0) and the following residual layers (Stage 1 to 4).
-The number of residual blocks stacked on each stage (denoted as $B$) directly determines the network depth.
-For example, if the $B$ is set to [1,1,1,1], the network depth would be 2$\times$($1$+$1$+$1$+$1$)+2=10, where the last +2 implies the initial Conv0 and the final head layers.
-Therefore, as shown in Tab.~\ref{tab.gaitdeeper}, we obtain a serial of DeepGaitV2-2D/3D with 10 layers, 14 layers, 22 layers and 30 layers.
-Note that Stage 1 of DeepGaitV2-3D is still formed by 2D residual blocks for computational efficiency.
+As shown in Table~\ref{tab.deepgait}, we build a DeepGaitV2-3D series\footnote{We regard GaitBase in \cite{Fan_2023_CVPR} as a pioneering attempt to explore deep ResNet for gait modeling and call it DeepGaitV1.
+Hence, our CNN-based gait models are termed DeepGaitV2.} by stacking five layers, \textit{i.e.}, the initial convolution (Conv0) and the following four stages (Stage 1 to 4).
+The number of residual blocks stacked on each stage, denoted as $B$, determines the network depth.
+For instance, if $B$ is set to [1,1,1,1], the network depth should be 2$\times$($1$+$1$+$1$+$1$)+2=10, where the last +2 implies the initial Conv0 and final head layers.
+As a result, Table~\ref{tab.deepgait} presents a serial of DeepGaitV2-3D with a depth ranging from 10 to 30.
+Note that Stage 1 of DeepGaitV2-3D is formed by 2D residual units for computational efficiency.
+DeepGaitV2-2D is made by replacing all the 3D blocks with their 2D counterparts.

-\textbf{Success on Nowadays Outdoor Datasets.} As shown in Figure~\ref{fig.capacity} (a) and (b), the DeepGaitV2 series significantly outperform prior state-of-the-art methods, \textit{i.e.}, +$20\%\sim30\%$ rank-1 accuracy on Gait3D~\cite{zheng2022gait} and GREW~\cite{zhu2021gait}, two of the most large-scale outdoor gait datasets.
-Additionally, there is a little performance degradation and an early performance saturation at a depth of 30 layers on Gait3D and GREW, respectively.
-This experimentally indicates that, for outdoor gait datasets like Gait3D and GREW, the appearance-based gait models need a suitable network depth, either not too shallow (less than 10 layers like prior methods typically employed) or very deep (more than 30 layers like many RGB-based vision tasks widely used).

-\textbf{Unsatisfied Performance on Indoor Datasets.} As shown in Figure~\ref{fig.capacity} (c) and (d), it can be observed that on CASIA-B~\cite{yu2006framework}, the performance of DeepGaitV2 dramatically drops with the increasing network depth, quickly becoming incomparable to other state-of-the-art methods.
-On the other hand, when evaluating on OU-MVLP~\cite{takemura2018multi}, the DeepGaitV2 series remain competitive throughout.
-However, it still shows a slight performance decrease after a 22-layer depth.

-Though CASIA-B and OU-MVLP are two of the most widely-employed gait datasets in the latest literature, they are both captured in totally-constrained laboratory environments, which limits the diversity of samples for training.
-The former has only 74 subjects for training, and the latter includes just view-changing factors.
-The two datasets are far from a simulation of the real-world, such as long-term cloth-changing, serious occlusion, unpredictable illumination, and arbitrary viewpoints.
-Since deep model training requires a large volume of diverse samples to achieve a good performance, there should be an over-fitting in implementing the DeepGaitV2 series on these two indoor gait datasets.
-Further experiments shown in Figure~\ref{fig.overfitting} confirm the assumption.
-The 30-layer DeepGaitV2-3D converges obviously faster but performs worse than its 10-layer counterpart on both datasets.

-\textbf{Empirical Principle $\#1$.} We consider that the deep gait models should possess a suitable capacity.
-Based on the empirical results shown in Figure~\ref{fig.capacity}, a depth of 10-layer and 22-layer is respectively satisfactory for the current indoor and outdoor gait datasets.
-Unless otherwise stated, the 10-layer and 22-layer DeepGaitV2 are chosen as the standard models for indoor and outdoor implementations.